thanhtranviet248/Adidas-Data-Processing-Automation/README.md

 # adidas Vietnam VBA data processing #

-This VBA was built during my 6-month period working as adidas Vietnam as a business analyst for Franchise team.
+This VBA was built during my 6-month period working at adidas Vietnam as a Business Analyst for Franchise team.

 The function of this VBA file is to: